Skip to content

 • Polysomnography: during this test, you will be monitored at a sleep center overnight.

-• At-home sleep test: sometimes, a version of a polysomnography can be used at home.
+• At-home sleep test: often, a simpler sleep study can be used at home.

 Treating Sleep Apnea